jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

   - **grantee** includes the grantee’s assigns.

 ### 8 Form of mortgage
-(1) Mortgages of land may be made by an ordinary conveyance by way of mortgage or in the following form:Mortgage of Land(a)Mortgagor: [full name, place of residence, and occupation of mortgagor or mortgagors](b)Estate: [“freehold in fee simple” or “leasehold”, as the case may be](c)Land: [full description, with plan, of the land to be mortgaged](d)Mortgagee: [full name, place of residence, and occupation of mortgagee or mortgagees](e)Principal sum: [amount](f)Date of advance: [date](g)Rate of interest: [rate (if any) agreed upon](h)How interest payable: [“yearly”, “half-yearly”, “quarterly”, and date or dates for payment, or otherwise, as the case may be](i)How and when principal sum to be repaid: [date and mode of payment agreed upon].And for the better securing to the mortgagee the payment of the principal sum, interest and other money, I [or we] mortgage to the mortgagee all my [or our] estate and interest in the land.Signed at, thisday of [month], [year][signature or signatures]Mortgagor [or Mortgagors]Signed by [name of mortgagor or mortgagors] as mortgagor[s], in the presence of:[signature of witness][place of residence][occupation]
+(1) Mortgages of land may be made by an ordinary conveyance by way of mortgage or in the following form:Mortgage of Land(a)Mortgagor: [full name, place of residence, and occupation of mortgagor or mortgagors](b)Estate: [“freehold in fee simple” or “leasehold”, as the case may be](c)Land: [full description, with plan, of the land to be mortgaged](d)Mortgagee: [full name, place of residence, and occupation of mortgagee or mortgagees](e)Principal sum: [amount](f)Date of advance: [date](g)Rate of interest: [rate (if any) agreed upon](h)How interest payable: [“yearly”, “half-yearly”, “quarterly”, and date or dates for payment, or otherwise, as the case may be](i)How and when principal sum to be repaid: [date and mode of payment agreed upon].And for the better securing to the mortgagee the payment of the principal sum, interest and other money, I [or we] mortgage to the mortgagee all my [or our] estate and interest in the land.Signed at [place, date][signature or signatures]Mortgagor [or Mortgagors]Signed by [name of mortgagor or mortgagors] as mortgagor[s], in the presence of:[signature of witness][place of residence][occupation]
 (2) A mortgage in the form set out in subclause (1)— (a) is to be treated as a charge on the land; and (b) may be registered accordingly.